Twinklebear/libbat/README.md

 for particle data and the low overhead multiresolution data layout described in our IPDPS 2021 paper:
 [*Adaptive Spatially Aware I/O for Multiresoluton Particle Data Layouts*](https://www.willusher.io/publications/particleio-ipdps21).
-The scripts used to run the benchmarks are available here: https://github.com/Twinklebear/libbat-benchmark-scripts
+The scripts used to run the benchmarks are available [here](https://github.com/Twinklebear/libbat-benchmark-scripts).

 ## Dependencies